-Robert Bergman WITH JOHN YAUby John Yau
+Robert Bergman WITH JOHN YAU

 On the occasion of his three one-person exhibitions, Selected Portraits at P.S.
 1 Contemporary Art Center, (Oct.
 25, 2009 to Jan.
 4, 2010), Portraits, 1986-1995 at the National Gallery of Art in Washington DC.
 (Oct.11, 2009–Jan.
 10, 2010), and A Kind of Rapture at Yossi Milo Gallery (Nov: 5, 2009- Jan.
 10, 2010), Robert Bergman welcomed Art Editor John Yau to his New York City studio to talk about his life and work.